AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/mutations/update-address.md

 ## Example usage

-The following call updates the customer's city and postcode.
+The following call updates the customer's city, postcode, and custom attributes.
+The merchant has previously created the `station` and `services` attributes for customer addresses.

 **Request:**